 (Pain Pump Insertion)

-Intrathecal pain pump insertion is a procedure to help you control pain.
-A small pump will be inserted in your body.
-The pump will be able to deliver pain medicine to the area around your spinal cord.
+Intrathecal pain pump insertion places a small pump in the body to deliver pain medicine around the spinal cord.

 Reasons for Procedure